sylvester-wamaya/crypto-live/README.md

 # 📖 Cryptocurrency Live Application<a name="about-project"></a>

-Cryptocurrency live application is an application that allows users to do view a list of coins, view their prices and search for a specific cryptocurrency coin to view their details.
+Cryptocurrency live application is an application that allows users to view a list of coins, view their prices and search for a specific cryptocurrency coin to view their details.
 I created the project using HTML, CSS, Javascript,react, API and redux.

 ## 🛠 Built With <a name="built-with"></a>
 1- HTML.